ManarArabi/auth-system/README.md

 - Eslint: for better coding style all over the project
 - Jest: for testing purposes
 - Swagger: for exposed APIs docs
+- Docker: to run regardless the environment

 ### ER diagram

 ## Future work
-- Integrating docker will be better.
 - Integrating jsDocs also will be better.